Opened on July 12th 2008, the Southern Hemisphere’s first & only ‘snow and ice’ luge track, is based in

 The luge has a gradient of 7.5% over a total fall of 22.5m from the top to bottom, allowing riders to reach a maximum speed of 60kmh on a sled.

 Over the summer months of 2009, refrigeration pipes (linked to the curling rink) were laid, providing better security of surface along the entire track and less dependency on 'mother nature'.

-In August 2009 Luge became a demonstration sport at the inaugural New Zealand Winter Games, with full accreditation expected.
+In August 2009 Luge was a demonstration sport at the inaugural New Zealand Winter Games.

 Luge competitors come from varied sporting backgrounds ranging from mountain-biking, roller-blading to skateboarding.

 This is a sport Kiwi's have the potential to compete at the top level in and N.Z Luge has the total support of The International Luge Federation getting N.Z athletes on the international 'World Cup' circuit, World Champs and ultimately to The Olympics.